Daniel-KM/Omeka-S-module-SearchSolr/README.md

 curl --user 'omeka_admin:MySecretPassPhrase' -X POST --data-binary '{"add-copy-field":{"source":"*","dest":"_text_" }}' 'http://localhost:8983/solr/omeka/schema'
 ```

-Of course, you need to reindex resources after modifying schema.
+The response status should be 0.
+Of course, you need to reindex resources after
+modifying schema.

 ### Upgrade a config